huangli712/ACFlow/docs/src/man/param.md

 > `StochSK` means the stochastic analytical continuation method (A. W. Sandvik's algorithm).
 The `StochSK` solver can be used to treat the correlators in Matsubara frequency or imaginary time axis.
 If `solver = "StochSK"`, then the `[StochSK]` block must be available in the configuration file.
 >
 > `StochOM` means the stochastic optimization method.
 The `StochOM` solver can be used to treat the correlators in Matsubara frequency or imaginary time axis.
 If `solver = "StochOM"`, then the `[StochOM]` block must be available in the configuration file.
+>
+> `StochPX` means the stochastic pole expansion method.
+The `StochPX` solver can be used to treat the correlators in Matsubara frequency axis only.
+If `solver = "StochPX"`, then the `[StochPX]` block must be available in the configuration file.

 !!! warning